turingschool/curriculum/source/projects/sales_engine.markdown

 Assuming that `customer`, `merchant`, and `item1`/`item2`/`item3` are instances of their respective classes.

+You should determine the quantity bought for each item by how many times the item is in the :items array.
+So, for :items => [item1, item1, item2], the quantity bought will be 2 for item1 and 1 for item2.

 Then, on such an invoice you can call:

 ```ruby